Sage Plant

 The cutting should strike within about 4 weeks.
 You can tell that they've taken, when you see tiny new leaves growing from the top of the shoot.

-I use it in cooking, to make stuffings for turkey and chicken - see Herb Recipes section on this site - you'll never buy a packet of stuffing mix again!
+I use it in cooking, to make stuffings for turkey and chicken - you'll never buy a packet of stuffing mix again!

-It's an ingredient in many natural cough medicines - see the Herbal Remedy section on this site.
+It's an ingredient in many natural cough medicines - it's my favorite herb for making cough medicine.

 It's an excellent gargle for sore throats.

-Make a steam bath out of some boiling water and a few sage leaves - use this as an inhalation for a facial.
+Make a steam bath out of some boiling water and a few sage leaves - use this as an inhalation or a facial.

 The steam bath can also be used to relieve the blocked nose of head colds and sinusitis.